linagora/tmail-flutter/docs/adr/0089-fix-unexpected-logout-on-poor-network.md

 );
 ```

 This subsumes the old `ServerError`/`TemporarilyUnavailable` branch (those are not `DioException`, so `e is DioException` is false → fresh `DioException`) and covers `FlutterAppAuthPlatformException` and any other future non-DioException.
+The `e is DioException && e.response != null` branch is effectively unreachable from the refresh path (all `DioException` types from the inner try are caught by the inner `on DioException catch` first), but is retained as a defensive guard.

 ### Fix 2 — Guard `handleGetSessionFailure` against network exceptions